aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/importtableoptions/_index.md

 ### getTotalRows() {#getTotalRows--}

+<b>@deprecated.</b> Please use the 'totalRows' property instead.
 Gets or sets total row count to import from data source. -1 means all rows of given data source.

 ```javascript
 getTotalRows() : number;